idaholab/moose/framework/doc/content/sqa/framework_sdd.md

 MOOSE's pluggable systems are documented on https://mooseframework.inl.gov.
 Each of these systems has a set of defined polymorphic interfaces and are designed to accomplish a specific task within the simulation.
-The design of these systems is fluid and is managed through agile methods and ticket request system on the Github.org website.
+The design of these systems is fluid and is managed through agile methods and ticket request system on the [MOOSE repository website](https://github.com/idaholab/moose).
 !! system-structure-finish
 !template-end!